zuzakistan/civilservant/COMMANDS.md

    Returns solar data for Aberystwyth for today.
 ## !tld _tld_
    Checks whether a given string is a TLD in Iana's database.
+## !expand [url]
+   Expands the given URL.
+   If URL not given, takes the last URL from the channel.
+## !shorten [url]
+   Shortens the given URL.
+   If URL not given, takes the last URL from the channel.
+   TODO:
+   This won't work well when the bot is in more than one channel.
+## !watchlist
+   Returns the current watchlist.
 ## !ziron balance
    Get current balance.
 ## !ziron _recipient_ _message_